OSDeploy/GitBook/drivers/README.md

 Before working with Drivers, you need to make a Driver Repository.
 This will be where you Download, Extract, Study, and Test the Drivers before you import them into SCCM or MDT.

-When I work with Drivers, I adopt the following structure.
+When I work with Drivers, I adopt the following structure on my secondary drive.
 I'll detail what each of them along the way.

 ```
 D:\Drivers